nazakun021/devfest-davao-adk-workshop/README.md

 Welcome to the hands-on workshop!
 Today we will build a simple Agent, attach tools and real time Google Search access.

-Then if we have remaining time, we can build a **"Davao Local Guide"** agent that can reason, plan, and search the internet using Google's **Agent Development Kit (ADK)**.

 ## Before you begin

 This tutorial requires a Google Cloud Project with an active billing account.